Fernando Gonzalez (fighter): Post-Bellator

 Gonzalez faced Gabriel Checco on March 9, 2019 at California Xtreme Fighting (CXF 17) and won by split decision.

 Gonzalez faced Elias Silvério on June 8, 2019 at ACA 96 on and lost by unanimous decision.

 Gonzalez faced Abubakar Vagaev on October 4, 2019 at ACA 100 and lost by unanimous decision.

 Gonzalez faced Ty Freeman on May 29, 2021 at J Street Fights 1 and won by knockout in the third round.

 Gonzalez faced Sidiah Parker on August 28, 2021 at NWFA 1: Retribution and lost by unanimous decision.

 Gonzalez faced Maki Pitolo on March 4, 2022 at Tuff-N-Uff 127 and lost by unanimous decision.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

 Gonzalez made his debut against Vincent Familari in a middleweight bout at BKFC: Knucklemania IV on April 27, 2024.
 He lost the bout by unanimous decision.

-Gonzalez was scheduled to face Kyle McElroy at BKFC Fight Night: Pechanga on July 12, 2024.
+Gonzalez was scheduled to face Kyle McElroy at BKFC Fight Night 16 on July 12, 2024.
 McElroy was replaced by Rodney Thomas for unknown reasons.
 Gonzalez won the bout by unanimous decision.

 Gonzalez was scheduled to face Erick Lozano on January 18, 2025 at BKFC Fight Night: Pechanga.
 However, the bout was cancelled for unknown reasons.